Spondycode/spondicious.com/src/content/blog/dolphin.md

 I fill up the battery at home and often I can do it for free.
 I have solar panels on the roof and a home battery of 5kWh's.
 I am a data freak and I like to track the charging of the car.
 So I have created a app which is in the Apple App Store.
 It is called [EV Data](https://apps.apple.com/us/app/ev-data/id6745117683) and it tracks the charging of the car.
 I can see how much I have charged and I'm really pleased with it and I think you will be too.
 [![My EV Data App](/EVdataApp1.jpeg)](https://apps.apple.com/us/app/ev-data/id6745117683)

+## OTA Update - My First One

+It was nice to get an update from BYD and I love getting whatever is new and exciting.
+I do prefer it if the new thing is also useful.
+So far after a couple of days I have not noticed anything that benefited me in using the car.
+On the other hand the software update added an extra tap to get a job done when I start driving the car.
+So a bit disappointing.
+Apart from that the update seems more about a redesign of the software to make it look nicer.